rust-bio/rust-bio/README.md

 * Peer Aramillo Irizar
 * Fedor Gusev

 The next name in this list could be you!
-If you are interested in joining the effort to build a general purpose Rust bioinformatics library, just send me an email, or issue a pull request with your first contribution.
+If you are interested in joining the effort to build a general purpose Rust bioinformatics library, just introduce yourself [here](https://github.com/rust-bio/rust-bio/issues/3), or issue a pull request with your first contribution.

 ## License